Tetardfurieux/My-cyber-journey/README.md

 ## Sequencer
 Used to measure the entropy of "tokens" (session, login ...)

+## Extender:

+Add extensions such as:
+### IP Rotate: Use AWS to send requests to a website (to bypass IP restrictions)
+### Request Timer: Time the response time to detect timing attack

 # Passive Reconnaissance
 Info on the domain name